UK arrests Manchester bomber's brother | DW | 17.07.2019

-Libyan authorities have extradited the brother of the suicide bomber that killed 22 people outside a Manchester concert.
+Libyan authorities have extradited the brother of the suicide bomber who killed 22 people outside a Manchester concert.
 British authorities believe he may have had prior knowledge of the deadly terror attack.

-UK police on Wednesday arrested Hashem Abedi in connection to the 2017 bombing of Manchester Arena.
+UK police on Wednesday arrested Hashem Abedi in connection with the 2017 bombing of Manchester Arena.

 "He was handed over by Libyan authorities to British police officers this morning," said Ian Hopkins, chief constable of the Greater Manchester Police.
 "They escorted him on the flight back and he landed in the UK a short while ago."